zhullyb/monyhar/monyhar/docs/linux/sandboxing.md

 Also called `seccomp-legacy`.
 An obsolete layer-1 sandbox, then available as an optional layer-2 sandbox.

-Deprecated by seccomp-bpf and removed from the Chromium code base.
+Deprecated by seccomp-bpf and removed from the Monyhar code base.
 It still exists as a separate project [here](https://code.google.com/p/seccompsandbox/).

 See: